 Video games have a unique place in storytelling.
 They allow a type of interactivity that movies and literature cannot provide.
 I recently subscribed to Apple Arcade and discovered the game, A Fold Apart.
-The game follows two people in a relationship who are separated.
-One character moved to the big city for work; the other stayed.
-The game explores how they dealt with the impact distance has on their relationship.
-The game is played using paper as a storytelling instrument: You fold the screen in an origami fashion to connect paths and bridges in order to move the story forward.
-The story is told through streams of text messages and thoughts that express the lover’s emotions.
-It also shows how miscommunications happen when the lovers are limited to text messages.
+The game follows two people in a relationship who are separated by distance due to work.
+One character moved to the big city for work; the other remained in the town where they met.
+The game explores how the couple deals with the impact long distance has on their relationship.
+The game is played using paper as a storytelling instrument: You fold the screen in an origami fashion to connect paths and bridges in order to move the characters forward in their story.
+The story is told through streams of text messages and thoughts that express the couple emotions.
+It also shows how miscommunications happen when the couple are limited to text messages.
 The stories told in A Fold Apart gave me an unexpected insight and ‘unfolded’ the ambience of the Human Resources profession.

 I have a question to all HR Professionals who are reading this article right now: Have you ever tried to use your Employer Assistance Program (EAP) through your benefits provider?
 Not just provided the brochure when asked, or attended a webinar on the benefits package, but actually tried to access the services that are offered through the provider?